sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/pull_request_reviews.md

 # Pull request reviews

+Sourcegraph has a formal software development life cycle methodology and supporting procedures to help manage application and infrastructure changes.

 All contributions to Sourcegraph must be reviewed and approved before being merged into the `main` branch.
 This includes code changes, documentation changes, and more.

 Our goal is to have a pull request review process and culture that everyone would opt-in to even if reviews weren't required.

+In addition to being peer-reviewed, all contributions must pass our [continuous integration](./continuous_integration.md).

 ## Why do we require peer reviews?